-Given an original diagram $I$, a textual description $d$ of auxiliary lines (either the correct $d_{\text{aux}}$ or a perturbed $d^{-}_{\text{aux}}$), and a reference diagram $I^{+}$ annotated with the ground-truth auxiliary lines, the reward model compares the \emph{relations induced by applying $d$ to $I$} against the \emph{additional geometric structures present in $I^{+}$ but absent from $I$}.
-Beyond surface similarity, it evaluates diagram-text relational consistency, such as parallelism, orthogonality, and angle bisection, and scores whether these relations are satisfied in the reference diagram.
-Accordingly, the reward exhibits three desirable properties: \textbf{(1) cross-modal relational alignment}, measuring diagram-text consistency at the level of geometric relations, rather than lexical similarity; \textbf{(2) Coordinate-free and render-free}, requiring neither pixel-accurate coordinates nor explicitly drawing the specified auxiliary lines on the diagram, since the alignment is computed from diagram-text correspondence; and \textbf{(3) Fine-grained}, providing intermediate scores for partially correct yet meaningful constructions, thereby enabling precise credit assignment across multi-step reasoning.
-In summary, the cross-modal reward precisely measures diagram-text spatial consistency, capturing whether and to what extent the generated auxiliary lines match the intended geometric structure, without explicitly rendering on the diagram or relying on coordinate-dependent methods.
-Next, we explain how to \textbf{construct diagram-text supervision} automatically and at scale, and \textbf{train the cross-modal reward model} accordingly.
+Given an original diagram $I$, a textual description of auxiliary lines $d$ (either the ground-truth description $d_{\text{aux}}$ or a perturbed variant $d^{-}_{\text{aux}}$), and a reference diagram $I^{+}$ annotated with the ground-truth auxiliary lines, the reward model evaluates the geometric relations implied by applying $d$ to $I$ against the additional geometric structures present in $I^{+}$ but absent from $I$.
+Rather than relying on surface-level similarity, it assesses diagram-text relational consistency by verifying whether geometric relations specified in $d$, such as parallelism, orthogonality, and angle bisection, are satisfied in the reference diagram $I^{+}$.
+Accordingly, the proposed reward exhibits three desirable properties: \textbf{(1) Cross-modal relational alignment}, which evaluates diagram-text consistency at the level of geometric relations rather than surface-level or lexical similarity; \textbf{(2) Render-free and coordinate-free}, as it avoids dependence on executable drawing code or pixel-accurate coordinates, relying instead on relational correspondence between diagrams and textual descriptions; and \textbf{(3) Fine-grained supervision}, assigning intermediate scores to partially correct yet geometrically meaningful constructions, thereby enabling precise credit assignment in multi-step reasoning.
+In summary, the cross-modal reward evaluates diagram-text spatial consistency at the level of geometric relations, assessing whether and to what extent the generated auxiliary lines align with the intended geometric structure, without relying on executable rendering code methods.
+Next, we describe how to automatically \textbf{construct diagram-text supervision} at scale and use it to \textbf{train the cross-modal reward model}.